 Fraser Island is unique in that it is – at 120km by 15km – the world’s largest sand bar.
 Despite being composed entirely of sand, the island boasts verdant rainforests and crystal clear lakes and is home to dingoes, wild horses and an abundance of bird life.
-Great Sandy National Park comprises most of the island and there is a national park entry fee of $35.40 per vehicle.
+Great Sandy National Park comprises most of the island.

 You will need a vehicle permit if you are taking a vehicle across on the ferry.
-These cost $35.40 and let you take a 4WD onto the island for one month.
 The National Parks vehicle permit includes an information pack with a colour guide as well as details on camping and hiking on the island.
 National parks permits are available from the Marina Kiosk at Urangan boat harbour as well as from the Brisbane, Bundaberg, Maryborough, Rainbow Beach and River Heads offices of the Queensland Parks & Wildlife Service.

 Because it is a sand island, a four-wheel-drive vehicle is essential for exploring Fraser Island; this explains why it is so expensive to get around the island.
 Renting your own 4WD (which usually comes complete with camping gear) is the way to go as it gives you much more independence than a tour, although you need to split the cost with a few others to make it affordable.

-If you would rather not organise a self-drive tour through a hostel you can organise everything yourself renting from Aussie Trax (tel (07) 4124 4433).
+If you would rather not organise a self-drive tour through a hostel you can organise everything yourself renting from Aussie Trax.
 If you already have a group organised, this can work out cheaper than the 4WD safaris organised by hostels in Hervey Bay.

 There are also plenty of companies that offer more conventional guided tours, although these cost more and you miss out on the fun of driving off-road.